apify/apify-docs/sources/academy/webscraping/anti_scraping/index.md

 ### URL analysis

 Solely based on the way how the bots operate.
-It comperes data-rich pages visits and the other pages visits.
+It compares data-rich page visits and the other page visits.
 The ratio of the data-rich and regular pages has to be high to identify the bot and reduce false positives successfully.

 ### Regular structure changes